awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.TimeTravel.md

 To log and debug replication tasks, you can use AWS DMS Time Travel\.
 In this approach, you use Amazon S3 to store logs and encrypt them using your encryption keys\.
 Only with access to your Time Travel S3 bucket, can you retrieve your S3 logs using date\-time filters, then view, download, and obfuscate logs as needed\.
 By doing this, you can securely "travel back in time" to investigate database activities\.
 Time Travel works independently from the CloudWatch logging\.
 For more information on CloudWatch logging, see [Logging task settings](CHAP_Tasks.CustomizingTasks.TaskSettings.Logging.md)\.

-You can use Time Travel in all AWS Regions with DMS\-supported PostgreSQL source endpoints and DMS\-supported PostgreSQL and MySQL target endpoints\.
-You can turn on Time Travel only for full\-load and CDC tasks and for CDC only tasks\.
+You can use Time Travel in all AWS Regions with AWS DMS\-supported Oracle, Microsoft SQL Server, and PostgreSQL source endpoints, and AWS DMS\-supported PostgreSQL and MySQL target endpoints\.
+You can turn on Time Travel only for full\-load and change data capture \(CDC\) tasks and for CDC\-only tasks\.
 To turn on Time Travel or to modify any existing Time Travel settings, ensure that your replication task is stopped\.

 The Time Travel settings include the `TTSettings` properties following:
 + `EnableTT` – If this option is set to `true`, Time Travel logging is turned on for the task\.
 The default value is `false`\.